Do you treat your practice like a business?

 That’s right.
 Joe and his wife sold their practice.

 And because of market timing (Joe and his wife were under no pressure to sell) – they realized maximum value for their practice.
-They had systems in place for marketing (specifically they had learned how to build direct-to-consumer systems that didn’t rely on physician referrals), personnel, finances and operations.
+They had systems in place for marketing (specifically they had learned how to build direct access to consumer systems that didn’t rely on physician referrals), personnel, finances and operations.

 In fact, Joe replaced himself long ago in the clinic.